Bikatr7/EasyTL/README.md

 ## EasyTL

-Easily translate into various languages using OpenAI, DeepL, and Gemini APIs.
+Wrapper for OpenAI, DeepL, and Gemini APIs for easy translation of text.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Quick Start**<a name="quick-start"></a>